Skip to main content

 South-west

-Only in the south, there are some inland valleys around sea level: in the aforementioned city of Turbat, located in the Kech River Valley, the average maximum in June is 44 °C (111 °F), which drops to 40 °C (104 °F) in July.
+Only in the southern part of this area, however, there are some inland valleys around sea level: in the aforementioned city of Turbat, located in the Kech River Valley, the average maximum in June is 44 °C (111 °F), which drops to 40 °C (104 °F) in July.
 This is a slight effect of the monsoon, which, however, brings very few rains: only 110 mm (4.3 in) per year, of which 25 mm (1 in) in July.
 Here the temperature reached 53.5 °C (128.3 °F) in late May 2010, one of the highest values in the world, surpassed only by Death Valley, California.

 In the far south, along the coast of the Arabian Sea, the climate is tropical, since winter becomes milder, there is also one a reduced temperature range between winter and summer.
 Rainfall is at desert or semi-desert levels; it is lower, about 100 mm (4 in) per year in the western sector (ie the coastal region of Balochistan called Makran, see Jiwani), which receives little rainfall from the summer monsoon (but in return it receives some rare rains in winter), while it is slightly more abundant, about 200 mm (8 in) per year, at the mouth of the Indus River, where the rains basically occur only from June to September.